TheAnnoying/grid-calculator-v2/README.md

 ## 📰 Changes
 A new github repo has been created for this rewrite.
 * The website no longer relies on a list of font widths
-* The website also calculates the grid height
+* The website now calculates the grid height

 ## 🚀 Usage
 This project is hosted on Cloudflare pages under [this url](https://grid-calculator.theannoying.dev).